ansys/pyfluent/doc/source/user_guide/meshing_workflow/new_meshing_workflows.rst

 Fault-tolerant meshing workflow
 -------------------------------
-Use the **Fault-tolerant** meshing workflow for more complicated non-water-tight CAD geometries that might require some form of cleanup or modification (for example, defects such as overlaps, intersections, holes, and duplicates).
+Use the Fault-tolerant meshing workflow for complex CAD geometries that need cleanup or modification, such as addressing overlaps, intersections, holes, and duplicates.
 The following example shows how to use the fault-tolerant workflow.

 Import CAD and part management